appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/cd-with-bitbucket.md

 </dd>

-9. Commit the YAML file changes to the repository.
+11. Commit the YAML file changes to the repository.

-10. Click the **Finish Setup** in your Appsmith application.

-11. To check the status, click the **Run initial pipeline** button, and choose the branch and pipeline.
+12. To check the status, click the **Run initial pipeline** button, and choose the branch and pipeline.

  <ZoomImage